Home

 • and other candy making supplies.

 For a selection of chocolates you can just go to your local grocery store or Walmart.
-If you prefer to get them online I would suggest the Old Time Candy Company and the World's Finest Chocolate.
+If you prefer to get them online I would suggest either A Candy Store or Candy Crate as they both have a huge selection and also make it easy to buy in bulk if desired.

 1. Start by preparing your base.
 Whether you choose a basket, box, tin, or planter, be sure it is clean and ready to go.